 For many years now I have dipped into the rich well of Jungian psychology and mythology to inform my work as a painter.
 The archetypes of the forest and the sea as representing the unconscious psyche feature regularly in my work as backdrops - 'landscapes of the soul'.
 I endeavour to capture something of the darkness of the psyche whilst emphasising the illuminating experience of delving into the shadowier places of ourselves.
 The carrying of light - synonymous with my own name - is a motif I love to explore.
 Being able to carry light is an expression of having knowledge - an awareness that will guide towards greater and greater clarity.

 Over the years I've seen my work being used to illustrate texts on psychology and spiritual growth, and this has provided much valued affirmation that the visual language I have been striving to express has found, and continues to find its audience.
-My work is unashamedly personal, as it deals with the questions of childhood memories and experiences, the human experience and personal growth, and as such is impossible to remove from my own life's tale.
-I tell my own story.
+Whilst I hope to access and portray collective symbols with which others can deeply connect, my work remains unashamedly personal, as it is forged from childhood memories, myriad experiences of pain, connection, loss and growth, and as such is impossible to remove from my own life's tale.
 It is a first hand account.
 Word of hand.